CS3398-Oberon-Fairies/-CS3398-Oberon-F2018/README.md

 *Completed all tasks that we planned, and the new features we added work*

 The web app still runs locally, and requires the same steps from the first sprint to run.
-The Login and registration pages work with the API and database successfully, as do the report functions too.
+The Login and registration pages correctly call the API to create user and session entries in the Database.
+The Report functions also correctly call the API to create report entries in the Database.

 #### Building: